JanHerca/urantiapedia/output/wikijs/en/article/Charles_Laurence_Olivea/A_Cosmology_of_Race.md

 Twentieth century civilization is faced with two interesting developments.
 Our modern technology of trans  portation and communication is turning the world into a neighborhood.
 The other point is that the races are mixing at an accelerated rate.
 Earlier in this century, the Chief of Seraphim noted that,

-> For the past hundred years more racial hybridization has been taking place on Urantia than has occurred in thousands of years.
-[UB 82:6.8](/en/The_Urantia_Book/82#p6_8)
+> For the past hundred years more racial hybridization has been taking place on Urantia than has occurred in thousands of years. <a id="a229_129"></a>[UB 82:6.8](/en/The_Urantia_Book/82#p6_8)

 The parameters of what is desirable in racial crossbreeding according to the book may be gauged by the following quotations:

 > On your world, even in the face of the miscarriage of the ordained plans, great progress has been made since the gift to your peoples of Adam’s life plasm.
 >
-> But while the pure-line children of a planetary Garden of Eden can bestow themselves upon the superior members of the evolutionary races and thereby upstep the biologic level of mankind, it would not prove beneficial for the higher strains of Urantia mortals to mate with the lower races; such an unwise prodedure would jeopardize all civilization on your world.
-[UB 51:5.6-7](/en/The_Urantia_Book/51#p5_6)
+> But while the pure-line children of a planetary Garden of Eden can bestow themselves upon the superior members of the evolutionary races and thereby upstep the biologic level of mankind, it would not prove beneficial for the higher strains of Urantia mortals to mate with the lower races; such an unwise prodedure would jeopardize all civilization on your world. <a id="a235_365"></a>[UB 51:5.6-7](/en/The_Urantia_Book/51#p5_6)

 The point is then made about the mixed progeny of the primary peoples:

-> Interbreeding between the highest types of the white, red, and yellow races would immediately bring into existence many new and biologically effective characteristics.
-[UB 82:6.9](/en/The_Urantia_Book/82#p6_9)
+> Interbreeding between the highest types of the white, red, and yellow races would immediately bring into existence many new and biologically effective characteristics. <a id="a239_170"></a>[UB 82:6.9](/en/The_Urantia_Book/82#p6_9)

 However, some qualification is made concerning hybridization between descendants of the primary and secondary groups:

-> Mixtures of the white and black races are not so desirable in their immediate results, neither are such mulatto offspring so objectionable as social and racial prejudice would seek to make them appear.
-[UB 82:6.9](/en/The_Urantia_Book/82#p6_9)
+> Mixtures of the white and black races are not so desirable in their immediate results, neither are such mulatto offspring so objectionable as social and racial prejudice would seek to make them appear. <a id="a243_204"></a>[UB 82:6.9](/en/The_Urantia_Book/82#p6_9)
 >
 > When a primary Sangik race amalgamates with a secondary Sangik race, the latter is considerably improved at the expense of the former.
-And on a small scale—extending over long periods of time—there can be little serious objection to such a sacrificial contribution by the primary races to the betterment of the secondary groups.
-[UB 82:6.10](/en/The_Urantia_Book/82#p6_10)
+And on a small scale—extending over long periods of time—there can be little serious objection to such a sacrificial contribution by the primary races to the betterment of the secondary groups. <a id="a245_331"></a>[UB 82:6.10](/en/The_Urantia_Book/82#p6_10)

 Lastly, the emphasis shifts to the issue of degeneracy:

 > If the present-day races of Urantia could be freed from the curse of their lowest strata of deteriorated, antisocial, feeble-minded, and outcast specimens, there would be little objection to a limited race amalgamation.
-And if such racial mixtures could take place between the highest types of the several races, still less objection could be offered.
-[UB 82:6.4](/en/The_Urantia_Book/82#p6_4)
+And if such racial mixtures could take place between the highest types of the several races, still less objection could be offered. <a id="a249_354"></a>[UB 82:6.4](/en/The_Urantia_Book/82#p6_4)
 >
-> After all, the real jeopardy of the human species is to be found in the unrestrained multiplication of the inferior and degenerate strains of the various civilized peoples rather than in any supposed danger of their racial inbreeding.
-[UB 82:6.11](/en/The_Urantia_Book/82#p6_11)
+> After all, the real jeopardy of the human species is to be found in the unrestrained multiplication of the inferior and degenerate strains of the various civilized peoples rather than in any supposed danger of their racial inbreeding. <a id="a251_237"></a>[UB 82:6.11](/en/The_Urantia_Book/82#p6_11)

 And if I may elaborate on a corollary point to the last two statements: The black race of today is not the indigo race of long ago.
 It is energized by traits drawn from the extinct orange and green races, along with its indigo core.
 Furthermore, there are a number of individuals in the black race who very likely possess some trace of Andite infusion as a result of mixing with members of the white or yellow races, or quite possibly from the Saharan civilization of long ago that _“received a very limited amount of the violet inheritance.”_ In my opinion, these are some of the individuals who should be reckoned with concerning the characterization of the _“higher types”_ within the larger grouping of the black race.